apache/airflow/docs/apache-airflow/best-practices.rst

 There are no "metrics" for Dag complexity, especially, there are no metrics that can tell you whether your Dag is "simple enough".
 However, as with any Python code, you can definitely tell that your Dag code is "simpler" or "faster" when it is optimized.
-If you want to optimize your DAGs there are the following actions you can take:
+If you want to optimize your Dags there are the following actions you can take:

 * Make your Dag load faster.
 This is a single improvement advice that might be implemented in various ways but this is the one that has biggest impact on scheduler's performance.
 Whenever you have a chance to make